klpn/LifeTable.jl/README.md

 |f | The proportion of the population surviving to a given age that will die of the specific cause.

 The DataFrame returned by `CauseLife` can be used as input to `LifeTable` (with `intype="rate"`) to compute a new lifetable for the subpopulation dying of a specific cause.

+The function `MortSurvFit(lifetable, numbdeaths, func, functype)` fits the `m` column (if `functype="rate"`) or the `l` column (if `functype="surv"`) against the `age` column in a DataFrame returned by `LifeTable` with a Gompertz function (if `func="gompertz"`) or a two-parameter Weibull function (if `func="weibull"`).
+See e.g. [Juckett and Rosenberg (1993)](http://www.ncbi.nlm.nih.gov/pubmed/8377524) for a discussion of these different functions and their applications to human mortality and survival data.
+The columns are fitted using [LsqFit](https://github.com/JuliaOpt/LsqFit.jl), and the data points are weighted by the square root of the age-specific number of deaths (given in `numbdeaths`).
+All input columns are assumed to be DataArrays, and are converted to ordinary arrays in order to work with LsqFit.